tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 list upon receiving the start of the next flight.

-After the handshake, ACKs SHOULD be sent once for each received and processed record (potentially subject to some delay) and MAY cover more than one flight.
+After the handshake, ACKs SHOULD be sent once for each received and processed handshake record (potentially subject to some delay) and MAY cover more than one flight.

 ACK records MUST be sent with an epoch that is equal to or higher